justinrgarrard/world-of-naevis.net/docs/gear/adventuring_gear/arms.md

 {: .mundane-item}
 > **Adamantine**
 >
 > This weapon deals double damage to objects.
+It can withstand upwards of 2,000 lbs of force before breaking.

 {: .mundane-item}
 > **Mythril**